quickwit-oss/chitchat/README.md

 The library will then interpret this versioned tombstone before exposing kv to the user.

 To avoid keeping deleted KV indefinitely, the library includes a GC mechanism.
-Any nodes containing a tombstone older than a given `grace period threshold`
-(age is measured in ticks of heartbeat), it is safe to be deleted.
+Every tombstone is associated with a monotonic timestamp.
+It is local in the sense that it is computed locally to the given node, and never shared with other servers.

+All KV with a timestamp older than a given `marked_for_deletion_grace_period` will be deleted upon delete operations.
+(Note for a given KV, GC can happen at different times on different nodes.)

 This yields the following problem.
 If a node was disconnected for more than `marked_for_deletion_grace_period`, they could have missed the deletion of a KV and never be aware of it.

-To address this problem, nodes that are too outdated have to reset their state.
+To address this problem, nodes keep a record of the version of the last KV they have GCed.
+Here is how it works:

-More accurately, let's assume a Node A sends a Syn message to Node B with a digest with an outdated version V for a node N.
+Let's assume a Node A sends a Syn message to a Node B. The digest expresses that A want for updates about Node N with a version stricly greater than `V`.
-Node B will compare the version of the digest with its own version.
+Node B will compare the version `V` of the digest with its `max_gc_version` for the node N.

-If V is fresher than `own version - marked_for_deletion_grace_period`, Node B knows that no GC has impacted Key values with a version above V. It can safely emit a normal delta to A.
+If `V > max_gc_version`, Node B knows that no GC has impacted Key values with a version above V. It can safely emit a normal delta to A.

-If however V is older than `own version - marked_for_deletion_grace_period`, a GC could have been executed.
+If however V is older, a GC could have been executed.
 Instead of sending a delta to Node A, Node B will instruct A to reset its state.

 Node A will then wipe-off whatever information it has about N, and will start syncing from a blank state.